geudde/attic-chest/pages/04.season-3/14.meeting-35/16.lady/docs.md

 ##### Thanking the Author for a Valentine

-&emsp;In Chivalry’s resplendent age
+&emsp;In chivalry’s resplendent age
-When Knights with Dragons did engage
+When knights with dragons did engage
-When Giants huge did haunt each land
+When giants huge did haunt each land
-When Magic spread her sable wand
+When magic spread her sable wand
-And bade each day at fall of Night
+And bade each day at fall of night
 Some castle meet the hero’s sight,
 Which on the morn would fade away
 As tho’ dissolved by Phoebus ray.